dancer1325/metro/docs/GettingStarted.md

 });
 ```

+* TODO:
 In order to be also compatible with Express apps, `processRequest` will also call its third parameter when the request could not be handled by Metro.
 This allows you to integrate the server with your existing server, or to extend a new one:

 ```js
 const httpServer = http.createServer((req, res) => {